 Dear parishioners and friends of St. Edward’s,

-Be well.
-Stay safe.
+Rest well.
 Keep the faith.
+Journey in peace.

 *If you enjoy the St. Edward’s Episcopal Church, Lancaster, PA YouTube channel, and you have a Gmail or YouTube account, the next time you tune in, please click the red SUBSCRIBE button on the home page to be included as a subscriber to St. Edward’s!
 We would welcome the support and we will not generate any unwanted notifications to you.
 Become a part of our St. Edward’s community!
 Thank you to those who have subscribed!